-Complete the following steps to change the position of the clear CMOS jumper:
+To change the position of the clear CMOS jumper and reset the user and supervisor passwords, complete the following steps:

 - 1. Review the safety information beginning on page v. - 2.
 Turn off the server and peripheral devices and disconnect all power cords and external cables; then, remove the cover.
 See the section about removing the server cover and bezel in the Option Installation Guide on the IBM @server Documentation CD. - 3.
-Change the position of the jumper on JBAT1 to bypass the user or supervisor password check. - 4.
-Connect the server to a USB keyboard, monitor, and USB mouse; then, connect it to a power source. - 5.
-Turn on the server.
-You can now start the Configuration/Setup Utility program and either delete the old password or set a new user or supervisor password.
-You do not need to return the jumper to the previous position.
+Move the jumper on JBAT1 from pins 1 and 2 (the default) to pins 2 and 3 to bypass the user and supervisor password check and to clear CMOS.